lkesteloot/unsong/unsong.md

 It was heavy and oppressive, like a heartbeat slightly out of rhythm, but also not like that at all.
 She couldn’t tell if it was auditory, or tactile, or olfactory.
 It was just this sense like there was a black hole just out of view, sucking in everything good about the universe.
 For lack of any better form of navigation, she followed the wrongness.

-[Aaron?] she thought as she wandered through the corridors.
-[I’ve come to save you.
+[open-bracket]Aaron?] she thought as she wandered through the corridors. [open-bracket]I’ve come to save you.
 Are you there?]

-[Ana!]
-I thought back at her.
-[Ana, I can take care of myself…maybe…Ana, get out!]
+[open-bracket]Ana!]
+I thought back at her. [open-bracket]Ana, I can take care of myself…maybe…Ana, get out!]

 And then she felt my mental trace suddenly vanish from her mind.